 Welcome!
-You may have ended up here because you came across my popular article, which has been viewed over 7k times (and growing!).
+You may have ended up here because you came across my popular article, which has been viewed over 17k times (as of April 2023).
 Thank you to all who reached out to me over the years telling me how helpful of a resource it was to you / how it helped you get into grad school, and it’s been super fun meeting some of you in person at conferences, too! 🙂

 Since it has been 4 years since I wrote the article, I am doing a “refresh” in this second edition (written July 2022) with the following improvements and content additions: